 A vehicle accident settlement is generally not taxable.
 But, this is not a hard and fast rule.
-The nature and circumstances of the settlement or judgement and laws of the state decide the taxability of the award from a vehicle accident.
+Our truck accident lawyers understand the nature and circumstances of the settlement or judgement and laws of the state decide the taxability of the award from a vehicle accident.
 The state of Texas also has rules and regulations for any truck accident awards, with the answer being no to the taxability of the compensation amount.

 Why a big “NO” to the taxing of the reward amount of vehicle accidents?